termon/sceis-placement-handbook/src/content/docs/recruit/student.md

 The student should then upload the Placement Work Summary Form at least 48 hours before your first placement visit.
 Note the option to upload the form is not available until the academic supervisor schedules the visit **via Recruit**.
 If the upload does not appear then contact your academic supervisor and ask them to schedule the visit in Recruit.

-The Placement Work Summary Form template is available in the [downloads](/sceis-placement-handbookstudent/recruit/#resources--downloads) area.
+The Placement Work Summary Form template is available in the Recruit [downloads](/recruit/student/#resources--downloads) area.

 You can upload this document as often as required (over writing the original), up until the academic has submitted visit feedback and at which point the document can no longer be uploaded.